lospec/discord-monster-catching-game/README.md

 #### Response Texts

 Various .txt files in the `_text` folder contain the text used for game responses.
+Most files have 1 option per line, and a random one is chosen.

 Files starting with `response-` are directly used to generate message for the user, and certain keywords are replaced before sending: